-So what’s the right information?
-Do you really need a knee brace for running or is it all a hoax to get your money?
-Do knee braces even do anything?
+Do you really need a knee brace for running?
+How do you know what kind to get?
+And, do knee braces even do anything?

 Knee braces come in many shapes and sizes and they’re made from materials just as varied.
 They can be made from any number of combinations using foam, elastic material, plastic, or metal.
 Their functions – depending on how they’re made – also vary.
 You need to be armed with enough information to make an informed decision – so we’ll quickly go over the basics of the different types of knee braces.

 Rehabilitative knee braces are designed specifically for people who are recovering post-injury.
 What they do is control the movement of the knee so as to protect the injured ligaments from further damage.
 They’re also designed to allow for swelling.
 Typically, they’re worn for about two to eight weeks.

 Unloader knee braces work to shift weight away from the damaged area of the knees and onto the thigh bone.
 As you can see from the below image, they force the knee bend a little, so as to “unload” the inner knee of any stress.